0n1udra/TenseiPy/README.md

 2. In source folder, run `python3 start_game.py` to start game, optionally, run with `-h` argument to see other runtime options.

 # Download
-NOTE: Windows and Mac might flag game as malicious, this is due to me using PyInstaller to make executables.
+NOTE: Windows, Mac and anti-virus programs might flag game as malicious, this may be due to PyInstaller's executables.
 If you don't trust it, use Python3 to run the code itself.

 1. Go to [Releases](https://github.com/dthomas550/TenseiPy/releases)
-2. Click on a release, then click on 'Assets' list to show list of files you can download.
+2. Click on 'Assets' drop-down to show list of downloadables.
+Download `TenseiPy_XX.zip` folder.
-3. Download Tensei_XX.zip folder, or the source code.

-For Macs:
+3. Extract the files from the `.zip` folder, and launch game.
+    1. Windows: right-click and `Extract All...`, then double-click the `Win_TenseiPy_XX.exe` file.
-1. Double click the .zip folder to extract the files.
-2. You might have to click 'Open Anyway' under System Preferences > Security & Privacy > General
+    2. Mac: Double click it to extract the files, then double-click the `Mac_TenseiPy_XX` file, you might have to go into `System Preferences > Security & Privacy > General > Open Anyway` to launch game correctly.

 NOTE: Game will display ASCII art, adjust window size accordingly.
 Recommend Fullscreening.